USEPA/workshops/rmd_posts/2015-01-14-01-Introduction.md

 {% endhighlight %}

 ###Official R Resources
-In addition to help from with R itself, CRAN and the R-Project have many resources available for support.
+In addition to help from within R itself, CRAN and the R-Project have many resources available for support.
 Two of the most notable are the mailing lists and the [task views](http://cran.r-project.org/web/views/).

 - [R Help Mailing List](https://stat.ethz.ch/mailman/listinfo/r-help): The main mailing list for R help.
-Can be a bit daunting and some senior folks can be, um, curmudgeonly...
+Can be a bit daunting and some (although not most) senior folks can be, um, curmudgeonly...
 - [R-sig-ecology](https://stat.ethz.ch/mailman/listinfo/r-sig-ecology): A special interest group for use of R in ecology.
 Less daunting the the main help with participation form some big names in ecological modelling and statistics (e.g., Ben Bolker, Gavin Simpson, and Phil Dixon).
 One of the moderators is great, the other is a bit of a jerk (it's me).
-- [Environmetrics Task View](http://cran.r-project.org/web/views/Environmetrics.html): Task views are great in that the provided an annotated list of packages relevant to a particular field.
+- [Environmetrics Task View](http://cran.r-project.org/web/views/Environmetrics.html): Task views are great in that they provide an annotated list of packages relevant to a particular field.
 This one is maintained by Gavin Simpson and has great info on packages relevant to much of the work at EPA.
 - [Spatial Analysis Task View](http://cran.r-project.org/web/views/Spatial.html): One I use a lot that lists all the relevant packages for spatial analysis, GIS, and Remote Sensing in R.

 ###Google and StackOverflow